 We ought to admire as we ought to read, not much but ardently.

-We can make out small and commonplace excellencies with our own eyes, but we need to be taught to see great and extraordinary ones.
+We can make out small and commonplace talents with our own eyes.
+But we need to be taught to see great and extraordinary excellencies.

 We claim to be awed by the great, though we have no idea why they deserve our awe.
 And we may know full well why the poor and unconsoled have a claim on our sympathy, but the best we can do is sham it.

 Most of us venerate nothing but weightier and more prosperous versions of our own self.
 Bierce defined admiration as ‘our polite recognition of another’s resemblance to ourselves.’
 The ideal that I adore is my own self, corrected and perfected in the ways that sort best with the norms of the age.